Saturday, June 22, 2024

 America – from the plane and at the Philly Airport Transit Lounge

-The wait at immigration was legendary by proportion of boring and irritating.
+The wait at immigration was legendary both by measure of boring and irritating.
 I was tired and anything that added to that not-so-happy state, made me more impatient.
 I was looking for a place to stretch my legs, and, probably take a short nap.
 I had never seen such a long queue before.
 But, the person at the counter totally reversed it.
 He was a complete opposite of the experience till then.
 He was courteous as a legend.

 Friday, July 15, 2011